-To promote learning environment, AAIMS provides a Statement of Responsibilities and a set of policies each student accepts while a member of the community.
+AAIMS provides a Statement of Responsibilities and a set of policies each student should adhere to whilst being a student at AAIMS.
 The Institute attempts to establish a climate which encourages the assumption of responsibility by students for their individual and collective actions with minimum regulation.
-It shall be the responsibility of each student to comply with the appropriate standards of conduct and decorum befitting members of an educational community.
-The activities enumerated below constitute major violations of Institute rules, regulations, policies, and standards of conduct and shall be subject to disciplinary action.
-A student attending a Institute-sponsored function off campus is subject to the same standards of conduct as those expected on campus.
-Because AAIMS is located within a community, any AAIM student who has been involved in violating civil or criminal laws also may be subject to Institute judicial proceedings.
+It shall be the responsibility of each student to comply with the appropriate standards of conduct and decorum befitting members.